 Because microgrids are established using local, distributed, sources of generation, they also act to make communities and businesses more resilient to future, unforeseen, circumstances, which could include major storms or an interruption in the supply of power imported from abroad.
-This is because the component energy generation technologies can supply power efficiently and quickly when it is needed rather than being sourced from a large centralised power station.
-This in turn means there is more price stability.
+This is because the component energy generation technologies can supply power efficiently and quickly when it is needed rather than being sourced from a large centralized power station.
+This, in turn, means there is more price stability.

 Helping to counter climate change

 Given that microgrids often use renewable energy generation technologies, as well as energy storage, energy efficiency, and smart grid technology, this, in turn, helps a community or business to cut its carbon emissions and therefore help to counter climate change.